listenToRipley/learn_docker/compose-01-starting-setup/README.md

   There must be at least one container associated with this composer file.
   Each service will be provided by an indent as well and wil detail the requirements of the container.

+  NAME
+    overrides default names or pre-generated name from Docker.

   BUILD
     Provide the absolute path from the base directly to the image you want to create/ has the associated Dockerfile.